VictoriousRaptor/sst-clf-torch/README.md

 # Text Classification on SST Dataset

-A simple text classification on SST dataset via PyTorch, using pretrianed GloVe embedding.
+A simple text classification project on SST dataset via PyTorch, using pretrianed GloVe embedding.

 ## Models